microsoft/verseagility/docs/setup/03 - Project Setup.md

 ### **Named Entity Recognition**
 The toolkit supports and includes different approaches and frameworks for recognizing relevant entities in text paragraphs, called _Named Entity Recognition_, short _NER_:
 - [Azure Text Analytics API](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking?tabs=version-3)
-- Flair Pre-Trained NER
+- flairNER Pre-Trained NER
 - FARM/Transformer Custom NER
 - Basic approaches (like regex and term lists)

 The central components can be found in the script `code/ner.py`.

-#### **Azure Text Analytics API**
+#### **NER using Azure Text Analytics API**
 Azure Text Analytics is a Cognitive Service providing an API-based extraction of relevant entities from texts.
 You can find the documentation for Azure Text Analytics API [here](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-entity-linking?tabs=version-3).
 In order to use it within the NLP toolkit, you need to [set up a Cognitive Service](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) in your personal Azure subscription and insert the relevant subscription keys.
 A basic service is free, yet it has request limitations.
-You will find a description how to set your keys in [Project Setup](Project Setup.md)
+You will find a description how to set your keys in [Project Setup](03%20-%20Project%20Setup.md)

 #### **Flair Pre-trained NER**